Top 10 Trees

 Crape Myrtle

 The Crape Myrtle is an eye-catching shrub or small tree that blooms gorgeous flowers in late spring to summer.
 This colorful plant would be a great addition to any landscape, adding considerable size if desired as the Crape Myrtle ranges anywhere from 2’ to 20’ in height and 2’ to 20’ in width.
-This shrub has a high heat tolerance which helps to beat the heat of Central Texas.
+This shrub has a high heat tolerance which helps to beat the heat of Texas.

 Yaupon

 The Yaupon Holly is an adaptable shrub that will add some wonderful shape and dimension to any landscape!
 This plant produces red, orange, or yellow fruits during the fall and winter and blooms in the spring.
 The wide variety of clones create a diverse number of sizes which range anywhere from 4’ to 30’ in height and 2’ to 15’ in width.
-The Yaupon Holly’s high heat tolerance makes it a reliable option for Central Texas landscapes.
+The Yaupon Holly’s high heat tolerance makes it a reliable option for Texas landscapes.

 Japanese Boxwood